 Certain statements contained in this Annual Report on Form 10-K constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 In some cases, forward-looking statements can be identified by the use of forward-looking terminology such as "may," "will," "estimate," "intend," "plan," "continue," "believe," "expect" or "anticipate" or the negatives thereof, variations thereon or similar terminology.
-The forwardlooking statements contained in this Annual Report are generally located under the headings "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," but may be found in other locations as well, and include statements regarding cash flows, operating and gross profit margins, store counts, costs, capital expenditures, borrowings, sales and earnings expectations for fiscal 2015 and beyond, the expected benefit of marketing initiatives and the anticipated pace and number of store openings in fiscal 2015.
+The forward-looking statements contained in this Annual Report are generally located under the headings "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," but may be found in other locations as well, and include statements regarding cash flows, gross profit margins, store counts, capital expenditures, borrowings, sales and earnings expectations for fiscal 2016 and beyond.
 These forward-looking statements generally relate to plans and objectives for future operations and are based upon management's reasonable estimates of future results or trends.
 The forward-looking statements in this Annual Report should not be regarded as a representation by us or any other person that the objectives or plans of the Company will be achieved.
-Numerous factors could cause our actual results to differ materially from such forward-looking statements, including, without limitation, risks relating to the execution of our corporate strategy and ability to grow our market share and those risks and uncertainties, set forth under Item 1A, Risk Factors, which begins on page 15 of this Annual Report.
+Numerous factors could cause our actual results to differ materially from such forward-looking statements, including, without limitation, risks relating to the execution of our corporate strategy and ability to grow our market share and those risks and uncertainties, set forth under Item 1A, Risk Factors, which begins on page 14 of this Annual Report.
 Readers are encouraged to review these risks and uncertainties carefully.